-Thailand's economic freedom score is 59, making its economy the 87th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 1.6 points from last year, and Thailand is ranked 17th out of 39 countries in the Asia-Pacific region.
+Thailand's economic freedom score is 60.6, making its economy the 84th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.6 points from last year, and Thailand is ranked 17th out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is higher than the world and regional averages.
-Thailand's economy is considered "mostly unfree" according to the 2024 Index.
+Thailand's economy is considered "moderately free" according to the 2025 Index.

-Economic fundamentals remain relatively solid, but Thailand's economic freedom still faces challenges that include the need to advance institutional reform.
-A major concern is political instability, which undermines the country's investment climate and economic potential.
+Thailand's economic fundamentals remain relatively solid, but economic freedom still faces challenges that include the need to advance institutional reform.
+A major concern is persistent political instability, which undermines the country's investment climate and economic potential.
 The judicial system remains inefficient and vulnerable to political interference, and corruption persists.
-With no minimum capital requirement, the process for starting a business has been made easier.
+With no minimum capital requirement, the business start-up process has been made easier.
 Labor regulations are relatively flexible, but informal labor activity remains substantial.
 Monetary stability has been maintained despite inflationary pressure.